 In 2012, the District cost shared with West Bay Woods SID to remove accumulated sediment from a water quality basin.
 In FY 2014, the District provided cost share assistance to Savanna Shores SID on dredging projects.
 It is anticipated that other communities will submit additional projects for consideration under this program in the future.
-No new applications have been received since 2014.
-Funding for a request from Cinnamon Acres neighborhood association for reimbursement on dredging from 2010 is included in the FY 2016 budget.
+The FY 2017 budget includes cost share funding to the City of Omaha for Fontenelle Park Lagoon.